-Endovascular treatment of Peripheral Artery Disease can be a technically challenging procedure that demands the expertise of an experienced vascular surgeon.
-In addition to the skills of the surgeon, the location of the PAD and the capabilities of the hospital all influence the outcome of the procedure.
+Endovascular treatment of Peripheral Artery Disease can be a technically challenging procedure that demands the expertise of an experienced physician.
+In addition to the skills of the physician, the location of the PAD and the capabilities of the hospital all influence the outcome of the procedure.

 Schedule Your Appointment

 Please contact us if you have symptoms of peripheral Artery disease to schedule an Ankle-Brachial Index test.